MicrosoftDocs/customer-insights/ci-docs/journeys/portal-optional.md

 ---
-title: Integrate Dynamics 365 Customer Insights - Journeys with a CMS system, Dynamics 365 Portals, or Power Apps portals
+title: Integrate outbound marketing with a CMS system, Dynamics 365 Portals, or Power Apps portals
-description: Learn how you can run interactive marketing features for Dynamics 365 Customer Insights - Journeys by using an integrated Dynamics 365 Portal or by using your own website or CMS system. ms.date: 09/15/2023 ms.topic: article
+description: Learn how you can run interactive marketing features for Dynamics 365 Customer Insights - Journeys by using an integrated Dynamics 365 Portal or by using your own website or CMS system. ms.date: 05/10/2024 ms.topic: article
 author: alfergus
 ms.author: alfergus